10.4 Dementia Behavior and Redirection Scenario

 BehaviorPossible unmet needCNA response

-Pacing or exit seekingNeed for purpose, toileting, pain, hunger, fearWalk with resident if safe, offer bathroom, snack, familiar task, or calm area
+Pacing or exit seekingNeed for purpose, toileting, pain, hunger, fearWalk with resident if safe; offer bathroom, snack, familiar task, or calm area

 Hitting during careFear, rushed approach, pain, misunderstandingStop if safe, step back, reassure, get nurse help

 Care should be broken into simple steps.
-Instead of saying it is time for a complete shower, dressing, breakfast, and medicine, give one cue at a time.
-Hold up two shirts and ask which one she wants.
-Offer a washcloth and say, Please wash your hands.
+Instead of announcing a complete shower, dressing, breakfast, and medicine all at once, give one cue at a time.
+Hold up two shirts and ask which she wants.
+Offer a washcloth and say, "Please wash your hands."
 Allow extra time.
-Too many words, fast movements, or several staff crowding the resident can escalate distress.
+Too many words, fast movements, or several staff crowding the resident escalate distress.

 Safety has limits.
 If the resident is about to strike someone, leave the unit, enter another resident's room unsafely, or pull out medical equipment, the CNA gets help according to policy.
-The aide should not grab, threaten, or restrain unless trained emergency procedure requires immediate protection.
+The aide should not grab, threaten, or restrain unless a trained emergency procedure requires immediate protection.
 After the episode, report facts: what happened before, what the resident said, what helped, what worsened the behavior, and any signs of pain or illness.

 Dementia Scenario Exam Rule